Skip to main content

 Michigan Influenza Hospitalization Surveillance Project (IHSP)

-The CDC’s Influenza Hospitalization Surveillance Network (FluSurv-NET) provides population-based rates of laboratory-confirmed influenza-associated hospitalizations among children and adults from October 1st through April 30th of the following year.
-Michigan participates in FluSurv-NET as an Influenza Hospitalization Surveillance Project (IHSP) state for Clinton, Eaton, Genesee, Ingham, and Washtenaw Counties.
+The CDC’s Influenza Hospitalization Surveillance Network (FluSurv-NET) provides population-based rates of laboratory-confirmed influenza-associated hospitalizations among children and adults starting October 1st of each year.
+Michigan participates in FluSurv-NET for Clinton, Eaton, Genesee, Ingham, Livingston and Washtenaw Counties.

 A case is defined as a person who: